emilperdue/emilperdue.github.io/_pages/about.md

 # About Me

 Hi!
-I'm currently a Quantitative Trader at SIG on their US Equity Options Desk in Chicago.
+I'm currently a Quantitative Trader at SIG on their Equity Options Desk in Chicago.
 I recently graduated from UChicago with a B.S. in Computational and Applied Mathematics (Honors), a B.A in Statistics, and an M.S. in Computer Science.
 My Honors Thesis, "Mathematics of Leveraged ETFs, Beta Decay, and Long-Term Investment Viability", was advised by Professor Dylan Hall.
-My interests include film, meditation, personal fitness, public policy, and reading non-fiction.
+My interests include film, meditation, personal fitness, and reading non-fiction.

 Feel free to reach out!